just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

 unsupported keys are always ignored.

 For a `"file"` workspace root, the pragma key `"to_git"` is supported.
-If its value is `"true"`, it indicates that the workspace root should be returned as a Git tree.
+If its value is `true`, it indicates that the workspace root should be returned as a Git tree.
 If the root directory is already part of a Git repository, its Git tree identifier is used; otherwise, the workspace root will be realized as a Git tree in the Git repository in `just`'s